Jonathan India Player Props: Reds vs. Red Sox

 Jonathan India At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 31st, his on-base percentage ranks 22nd, and he is 84th in the league in slugging.
+- Among qualifying hitters in MLB action, he ranks 41st in batting average, 23rd in on-base percentage, and 90th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.